MIDFIELDR/midfieldr/docs/reference/filter_programs.md

 - dframe:

-  Data frame or data frame extension (e.g., data.table or tibble).
+  Data frame or data frame extension (e.g., data.table or tibble) with CIP program names and codes, e.g., the `cip` dataset.
-  Expected variables (or subset thereof):
-  `{cip6name, cip6, cip4name, cip4, cip2name, cip2}.`

 - pattern: